pulp-platform/culsans/tests/unit/README.rst

   * cacheable, non-shareable area (one core only [1]_)

 Accesses include loads and stores with sizes 1, 2, 4, and 8 bytes.
-Loads and stores are requested in parallel, but not to the same address within a core.
+Loads and stores are requested in parallel, but a single core does not send a load and store request to the same address in parallel.

 The addresses are randomized over the complete address area, but with a 50% chance to target adresses with an offset of 0..63 from the base address.
 This is to increase the chance of address conflicts.

-..
-[1] With the current configuration options, it is not possible to assign
-    different private cached areas to different cores.
-Having multiple cores using the same cached areas for private (non-shared) data doesn't make sense and would cause incoherent behaviour.

 random_non-shared_amo, random_cached_amo, random_shared_amo